livio/sdl_video_streaming_iOS_sample_deprecated/README.md

 # Notes
 - This app is for testing porposes only.
 - Touch events are not used in this app.
 - This app streams a local video file.
 Setup will be different if streaming directly from the iOS device's camera (This is not handled in the example).
+- Video use in project is sourced from [https://videos.pexels.com](https://videos.pexels.com).
+The video is licensed under the [Creative Commons Zero (CC0) license](https://videos.pexels.com/video-license).